-This Agreement shall apply to those permanent employees (and some sections of the CEA as outlined in Appendix II shall apply to fixed term employees) of the Education Review Office (ERO) who are members of the Public Service Association (PSA), other than those in the roles below.
+This Agreement shall apply to those permanent or fixed term employees of the Education Review Office (ERO) who are members of the Public Service Association (PSA), other than those in the roles below.

-- All members of the Executive Leadership Team - All members of the senior leadership teams for the various units/groups within ERO - The Chief Advisor to the Chief Executive/ Chief Of Staff - All members of the HR unit - Those senior advisory staff in the Corporate Services unit, as well as the Office Solicitor and the Senior Finance Advisor. - Members of Aroturuki Tamariki the Independent Childrens Monitor
+- All members of the Executive Leadership Team - All members of the senior leadership teams for the various units/groups within ERO - The Chief Advisor to the Chief Executive/ Chief of Staff - All members of the HR unit - Those senior advisory staff in the Corporate Services unit, as well as the Office Solicitor and the Senior Finance Advisor. - Members of Aroturuki Tamariki the Independent Childrens Monitor